ron-g/TOTP-Code-Generator/README.md

 `-a` / `--appName` This will show the TOTP code given a comma-separated list of App Names configured in the `TotpVars.py` file's `Codes` dictionary.

+## Behavior

+When using `appName` or `oneOff`, the code foreground and an associated countdown bar's background will show with green, yellow, or red color depending on the amount of time left.